Harbec endeavors to be a sustainable company

 Co-Generation | Combined Heat and Power (CHP)

-HARBEC uses Compressed Natural Gas (CNG) to run Capstone micro turbine generators which produce the electricity used to operate our molding company.
+HARBEC uses Compressed Natural Gas (CNG) to run its 25 Capstone micro turbine generators which produce the electricity used to operate our molding company.
 The hot exhaust from these micro turbines is directed to a heat exchanger which, in turn, transfers the heat to water.
 The hot water is then used to heat the building through radiant in-floor heating systems and pre-existing forced air systems.
 During the summer, the hot water is sent to an absorptive chiller, which uses heat to create cold water for air-conditioning.
 HARBEC’s co-generation operation produces less than 10% of the CO2 emissions that the most efficient oil or coal burning utilities produce to manufacture the same amount of energy.
 Heat and Air Conditioning are free by-products of the process.

 Water conservation and re-use